houshuang/blog/content/posts/2006-02-12-who-has-the-rights-to-a-name-laos-or-la.md

 title: Who has the rights to a name?
 Laos or L.A.?
 created_at: 2006-02-12 00:00:00 -0500
 kind: article
-tags: asia, politics, tech, US
+tags:
+  - asia
+  - politics
+  - tech
+  - US
 ---

 ![](http://www.appliedlanguage.com/flags_of_the_world/medium_flag_of_laos.gif)This